Political history of Ghana: Dutch Gold Coast

 The Dutch West India Company was responsible for Dutch colonial possessions in the Gold Coast.
 The company was headed by a Director-general who was assisted by a council of senior colonial officers.
 The structure of the Dutch Gold Coast government was restructured in 1675.
 The area under the authority of the Director-General was redefined as "the Coast of Africa, from Sierra Leone all exclusively to 30 degrees South of the equator, together with all the islands in between," thereby nominally reinstating the claim on the territories lost in this area to the Portuguese.

 British Gold Coast

 The British Gold Coast was made up of Southern Ghana, the Ashanti Crown Colony, the Northern Territories of the Gold Coast Protectorate and the Trust Territory of Togoland.
 Southern Ghana was administered differently from Ashanti, the Northern Territories and British Togo land.
 The Ashanti, Northern Territories and British Togoland were ruled directly by the Governor who was assisted by Chief commissioners, commissioners and District commissioners.
-On the other hand, Southern Ghana was ruled by an Executive and Legislative Council which aided the governor in administrating the state.
+On the other hand, Southern Ghana was ruled by an Executive and Legislative Council which aided the governor in administering the state.